 Differences in the Corporation's sales volumes to Members from year to year are to be expected as most of the Members' retail service customers use natural gas for space heating and are very heating degree day-sensitive.
 The weather in the Members' Tennessee service areas is variable from heating season to heating season, and from month to month within a heating season.
 The following table summarizes heating degree day averages and market price information for the last two winter heating seasons in the Corporation's service area.
-The 2022-2023 winter heating season as a whole was warmer than normal and lower in total degree days than the 2021-2022 winter heating season.
-Despite the decrease in heating degree days, sales to Members increased from 18.3 billion cubic feet to 20.5 billion cubic feet.
+The 2023-2024 winter heating season as a whole was warmer than normal.
+Sales to Members increased from 20.5 billion cubic feet to 21.2 billion cubic feet.
 Sales to Project Participants represent only a portion of their total requirements and will vary only with the volumes specified in the long-term gas supply contracts, and therefore weather will not affect those sales volumes.